austinthaldorfhuelsbeck/website-builder-dashboard/README.md

 - event_id (integer): (required) A unique numerical identifier.
 - name (string): (required) Name of the upcoming event.
 - date (string): (required) Date(s) of the upcoming event.
-- content (string, 10000): (required) The HTML of the full content of the post.
+- content (string, 10000): (required) The HTML of the full content of the.

 #### Events - Methods and Routing